mithunpaul08/mean-teacher/pytorch/README.md

 Notes to self:

 - If you get: the import torch before comet error again. fixed it by forcefully upgrading to new version using pip install --no-cache-dir --upgrade comet_ml"
 - every time you do a fresh run or branch change, do wget from the commands above.
-Then do a head -100 for each of these files
+Then do a head -100 for each of these files as shown below to reduce size
 ```
 head -100 data/rte/fever/train/fever_train_delex.jsonl > temp
 mv temp data/rte/fever/train/fever_train_delex.jsonl